isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 For a variable definition (e.g., on the stack or as a member of another object) there is no explicit function call from which an error code could be returned.
-Leaving behind an invalid object an relying on users to consistently check an `is_valid()` function before use is tedious, error-prone, and inefficient.
+Leaving behind an invalid object and relying on users to consistently check an `is_valid()` function before use is tedious, error-prone, and inefficient.

 **Exception**: There are domains, such as some hard-real-time systems (think airplane controls) where (without additional tool support) exception handling is not sufficiently predictable from a timing perspective.
 There the `is_valid()` technique must be used.
 In such cases, check `is_valid()` consistently and immediately to simulate [RAII](#Rr-raii).